Connect with us

 Image Source: Pro Aerial Master / Shutterstock

-The chief of the United States Commodity Futures Trading Commission (CFTC), Rostin Behnam, claimed Bitcoin is the only crypto asset that can be viewed as a commodity during an invite-only crypto event at Princeton University, reported Fortune.
+The head of the United States Commodity Futures Trading Commission (CFTC), Rostin Behnam, stated that Bitcoin is the only cryptocurrency considered a commodity in the aftermath of the FTX collapse.
+This statement was made at a restricted crypto event at Princeton University as reported by Fortune.

 Image Source: Pro Aerial Master / Shutterstock